 The Air Transport Research investigates the possible future developments of air transport and analyses its capabilities and impacts.
 The main focus here is on the development of an environmental friendly air traffic system and air traffic economy.

 Air traffic analyses and forecasts are an essential and indispensable part of strategic planning in transport politics, transport management, and for transport companies.
 Thus, air traffic analyses and forecasts serve appropriate administrations in air transport politics to plan air transport systems according to the demand.
 They also help related institutions like air traffic control and companies like airlines and airports to plan according to future traffic developments.
 A broad spectrum of tasks arises in the field of forecasts, depending on the temporal and spatial expansion of the traffic corridor, the geographical region of study, and the time horizon for forecasts.
 There is a long tradition of air transport forecasts for Germany the German air transport system within DLR.
-In addition to the comprehensive experience in developing forecasts, FW possesses extensive data banks for air transport developments, that may be unique with regard to German air traffic.
+In addition to the comprehensive experience in developing forecasts, FW possesses extensive data banks for air transport developments that may be unique with regard to German air traffic.
 With the superordinate position of DLR as a national research institution, FW has primarily developed forecasts for air traffic and airports in Germany.
 The clients are primarily the German federal and state transport ministries and airports.
-In recent years, additional forecasts were aquired with European and global focus; contractors include European institutions like the European Commission and international organisation like, for example, the ICAO.
+In recent years, additional forecasts were acquired with European and global focus; contractors include European institutions like the European Commission and international organizations like, for example, the ICAO.
 A specifically developed method allows for sequential and interlinked forecasts of transport supply and demand.
 This method can also meet the demands for examination of different "futures" in scenarios and the politically motivated.